ayushjha-dev/Obsqura/_posts/2026-01-03-day-3-how-to-use-try-hack-mecommands-questions-and-practical.md

 The folder name displayed is `testdir`, which is submitted in the answer field and marked correct, as shown in the screenshot.

-![Navigating into the 'testdir' directory.](/assets/img/posts/20260103/4-thm-cd-command.png) _Successfully changing the directory into 'testdir'._
+![Navigating into the 'testdir' directory.](/assets/img/posts/20260103/4-thm-cd-command.png) _Initial 'ls' command reveals the 'testdir' directory._

 ### Command 2: Changing Directory Using `cd testdir`